Wisbech Castle: 18th century

 In 1778/1779, the Italian author and poet Giuseppe Marc'Antonio Baretti (1718–1789) resided with Edward Southwell and his family living at the Castle for about a fortnight.
-Afterwards, he published a series of letters Lettere Familiari de Giuseppe Baretti including a description of his Wisbech visit, including attending the race meet and a theatre performance.
+Afterwards, he published a series of letters, Lettere Familiari de Giuseppe Baretti, including a description of his Wisbech visit, including attending the race meet and a theatre performance.

-The death of Edward Southwell, age 60, of Wisbech Castle was reported in the January 1788 press.
+The death of Edward Southwell, age 60, of The Castle, Wisbech was reported in the January 1788 press.